-1. RABC 3: Build a 3-5 member steering committee, who will fully articulate the scope and membership of the Ad Hoc Committee to address the 50th percentile, overload and benchmarking for faculty compensation.
-ASEC agreed on 8/30/18 that the RABC and RSC may need to work in conjunction moving forward.

-2. Draft an Activity-Based Budgeting model, first forming a task force consisting of RIT stakeholders and outside experts.
+- RABC 3: Build a 3-5 member steering committee, who will make a recommendation of the duties and composition of an Ad Hoc Committee to address the 50th percentile, overload and benchmarking for faculty compensation.
+The steering committee should provide a well-defined scope for the AD Hoc committee and suggest the number of members and what groups should be represented (administration, faculty) in the Ad Hoc Committee.
+ASEC agreed on 8/30/18 that the RABC and RSC may need to work in conjunction moving forward. - 2.
+Draft an Activity-Based Budgeting model, first forming a task force consisting of RIT stakeholders and outside experts.
 The task force shall be charged with developing the parameters and weightings for an appropriate allocation formula.
 Furthermore, we recommend that two sets of weightings be developed by the task force-a current set that results in minimal change to current allocations, and a future set that will represent where we want to be and will be phased in gradually.
 The transition to the new model should happen over a period of 2-3 years.
 (On May 10, 2018, the motion was made: The Senate commends the work done by the RABC on the budget model, and charges the RABC for AY 2018-19 to return with a specific ABB model for the Senate's consideration.
 Seconded.
 No objections.
 APPROVED by Unanimous Consent.)